marcoverpas/Six_lectures_on_sfc_models/README.md

 ```

 The next step is to upload data from a folder.
-This code take the observed series from a DropBox folder.
+This code takes the observed series from a Dropbox folder, containing Eurostat data for Italy over the period 1995-2021.
 Alternatively, one can download the data from [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PC_data.csv).
-Note that the observed series have been adequately reclassified to fit PC simplified structure.
+Note that the observed series have been adequately reclassified to fit the PC simplified structure.

 ```R